ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 We've provided you with some example data to play with, a small subset of the reads in a human dataset of lung carcinoma (see the study in Single Cell Expression Atlas [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6653/results/tsne) and the project submission [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6653/)).
 This is a study using the 10X 'v2' chemistry.

-Down-sampled reads and some associated annotation stored in what Galaxy calls a 'history'.
+Down-sampled reads and some associated annotation are provided for you in what Galaxy calls a 'history'.
 Access the shared history:

 ![Getting to the shared data](goto_histories.png)

 ![Select the specific history](specific_history.png)

-If you click through to the history, you'll see that we've provided you with two 1 million-read FASTQ files and GTF files related to the gene annotations and to a set of spike-ins.
+If you click through to the history itself, you'll see that we've provided you with two 1 million-read FASTQ files, a transcriptome in FASTA format and GTF files related to the gene annotations and to a set of spike-ins.
 You can then import the history to use yourself:

 ![import the history](import_history.png)